jaanga/jaanga.github.io/blog/2015-11-11_gestification-updates-capture-record-save-bvh-data_leap.md

 This blog loads a subset of Jaanga blog posts that relate only to the Leap device and the Gestification project.

+## Phalanges R8

+In Gestification R1, the [Phalanges project]( http://jaanga.github.io/gestification/cookbook/phalanges/r7/phalanges.html ) mission was to:

+> Phalanges, using Leap.js, parses incoming Leap Motion data then, using Three.js, creates and updates 3D objects  that mirror the live motion of hands and fingers on screen in real-time.

+Phalanges R8 has been started and will continue the investigation.

+The interesting thing is that two years later, both the tools and our knowledge have much increased.
+There should be a lot of fun new stuff happening here in the future.